kubernetes-sigs/wg-ai-conformance/kars/NNNN-kar-template/README.md

   can leave that blank until this KAR is filed, and then go back to the issue and add the link.
 - [ ] **Make a copy of this template directory.**
-  Copy this template into the owning directory and name it `NNNN-short-descriptive-title`, where `NNNN` is the issue number (with no leading-zero padding) assigned to your AI conformance requirement issue above.
+  Copy this template into the kars directory and name it `NNNN-short-descriptive-title`, where `NNNN` is the issue number (with no leading-zero padding) assigned to your AI conformance requirement issue above.
 - [ ] **Fill out as much of the kar.yaml file as you can.**
-  At minimum, you should fill in the "Title", "Authors", "Status", and date-related fields.
+  At minimum, you should fill in the "title", "kar-number", "status", "stage", "milestone", and date-related fields.
 - [ ] **Fill out this file as best you can.**
   At minimum, you should fill in the "Description" sections.
 - [ ] **Create a PR for this KAR.**
   Assign it to wg-ai-conformance leads who are sponsoring this process.
-- [ ] **Merge early and iterate.**
-  Avoid getting hung up on specific details and instead aim to get the goals of the KAR clarified and merged quickly.
-The best way to do this is to start with the high-level sections and fill out details incrementally in subsequent PRs.

 When editing KARS, aim for tightly-scoped, single-topic PRs to keep discussions focused.
 If you disagree with what is already in a document, open a new PR